Glimesh/api-docs/content/docs/api/Pagination.md

 ### Connections

-Connections contains a count of all the edges, the edges themselves, and a pageInfo.
+Connections contain a count of all the edges, the edges themselves, and a pageInfo.
 They help us get the data we requested, and show us how much data we can paginate through.

 ```graphql
 users {